AlvaroFranco/AFBlurSegue/README.md

 		blurSegue.saturationDeltaFactor = 0.5;
 	}

-**I highly recommend ussing *UIModalTransitionStyleCrossDissolve* or *UIModalTransitionCoverVertical* for better results.
+**I highly recommend using *UIModalTransitionStyleCrossDissolve* or *UIModalTransitionCoverVertical* for better results.
 These animations looks really great with the blur effect.**

 ##Blur method